 I am moving to another city or town in Ontario.
 Will this affect the funding I receive?

 Certain opportunities are region specific and can be affected or interrupted by a change in region.
 Check here to see which region you reside in and whether that will change upon your move.

 If you are leaving the region, ODSP, Passport and Special Services at Home will not be affected, however you must notify their corresponding offices of your move as soon as possible.
-If you are supported in a Ministry funded space, for example a day program, you may lose that opportunity and need to go on the waiting list in the new region.
+If you are supported in a Ministry funded placement, for example a day program, you may lose that placement and need to go on the waiting list in the new region.
+Please contact DSO.

 I am on a waiting list for housing, but I need help now.
 What should I do?

 If you are in a crisis and are facing homelessness contact the Crisis Support line at 1-855-310-COPE (2673).

 If you are under 18 years of age and on the Community Needs List contact York Support Services Network (1-888-695-0070) and notify them of the change.
 If you are 18 years of age or older, contact DSO (1-855-277-2121) and notify them of the change.